Scaldwell

-Scaldwell is a village and civil parish in the West, Northamptonshire, England.
+Scaldwell is a village and civil parish in West Northamptonshire, England.

 The village's name means 'spring/stream which is shallow'.

-Scaldwell is tiny and has neither shops nor pubs; at the time of the 2001 census the parish had a population of 271 living in 113 households, increasing to 302 in 2011 and 304 in 2020.
+At the time of the 2001 census, the parish had a population of 271 living in 113 households, increasing to 302 in 2011 and 304 in 2020.
 It has an ageing population.
-The nearest place for school, shop or pub is Brixworth.
+Scaldwell lacks any shops or pubs.
+The nearest place for a school, shop or pub is Brixworth.
 Scaldwell has a church dedicated to Saints Peter and Paul.

 It has a Norman tower and some 13th century-features and was restored in 1863.
 The village has a traditional green and was mentioned in the Domesday Book.

 Ironstone quarrying and the Scaldwell Tramway

 The Staveley Coal and Iron Company operated a number of ironstone quarries around the villages of Brixworth, Hanging Houghton and Scaldwell from 1912 until 1963.
 The first pits lay to the east of the Scaldwell to Brixworth Road close to Scaldwell, and began producing ore in April 1913.